DataJohann/cryptocurrencies/README.md

 ####    The final screen will be the Pre Installation Summary

-### 4. Verify installation: search for psql and click in the program to run it.
+### D. Verify installation: search for psql and click in the program to run it.
 A terminal connecting to postgress will open

 ## 2. Set up the first Table

-### 1. Open db_schemata.sql (found in the main directory) and uncomment:
+### A. Open db_schemata.sql (found in the main directory) and uncomment:
     "
     create table cleaned_2018_stats(
 	id serial primary key,